jwestfall69/ddragon2-sound-diag/README.md

 Copy ddragon2-sound-diag.bin over 26ad-0.bin rom file in ddragon2, and fire up ddragon2.

 #### Hardware
 Burn the ddragon2-sound-diag.bin to a 27C256 or a 27c512 (if you double it up).
 Install the eprom into IC41.
-You will also want to have the 2x ADPCM roms install or the OKI6295 play test will fail.
+You will also want to have the 2x ADPCM roms installed or the OKI6295 play test will fail.

 ## Pre-Built
 You can grab the latest build from the main branch at